How Art Galleries Can Benefit from Custom Dry Transfer Museum Labels

 - The price of the work (if applicable)

-They go on to suggest using vinyl decals and adhesive wall labels, and even suggest providing a map of the gallery, and adhesive labels.
-These are all good suggestions but sometimes vinyl cannot be cut in the point size you want.
-And adhesive labels sometimes look bulky and “tacky”, perhaps in a way that is inconsistent with the “look and feel” you may want to portray for the exhibit.
+They go on to suggest using vinyl decals and adhesive wall labels, and even suggest providing a map of the gallery to museum visitors.
+While these are all good suggestions, the problem is that sometimes vinyl cannot be cut in the point size you want.
+Furthermore, adhesive labels sometimes look bulky and “tacky”, perhaps in a way that is inconsistent with the “look and feel” of how you may want to portray the art.

 Custom wall transfers can be the solution you are looking for.
-Our company, Image Transfers Inc, is the right source to supply a time saving, no mess, no fuss, no water needed solution for gallery exhibit labels – custom dry transfers can be used to professionally label your artwork.
+Our company, Image Transfers Inc, supplies a time saving, no mess, no fuss, no water needed solution for gallery exhibit labels – custom dry transfers can be used to professionally label your artwork on walls or placards.

-Custom wall decals enhance exhibits making the display a notch above just using a tacked on paper label or sticker.
-Custom wall labels can save time and because they are custom you can choose a color to contrast with the location or match interior paint and surroundings.
+Custom wall labels and art exhibit decals can enhance the presentation of your exhibit.
+Don’t use a tacked on paper label or sticker.
+Custom wall labels are seamless and can save time in application.
+Our detail is micro-fine.
+Custom choose a color that contrasts with the location or matches interior wall paint and surroundings.

 Using a rub-down white transfer was the correct solution for them.
 A key element for these custom wall labels is that the descriptions are easy to read, comfortable to look at and do not distract from the artwork.
 We believe they met all of those requirements.

-Don’t underestimate how important text is when installed in museums and galleries.
+Don’t underestimate how important descriptive text on walls is when installed in museums and galleries.
 Art museums have become destinations for more socially and culturally diverse audiences.
 Museums want visitors to keep coming back so they try hard to engage them and keep them from feeling bored.
 As custom wall decals, our dry transfers are the best.

 Descriptions on artwork can help the viewer from being confused or overwhelmed.
-If they are engaged they are likely to visit again.
-Custom wall labels can help museums and galleries accomplish this.
+But if they are engaged by the exhibit they are more likely to visit again.
+Custom museum wall labels can help galleries accomplish this with ease.